 French slang uses some pretty colorful imagery that often sounds made up by a team of imaginative five-year-olds (or very dirty 50-year-olds).
 We list our favorite commonplace French expressions that sound funny when translated in English.

-One of the best things about living in a Francophone country is learning the language in a new way; mostly, it’s slang.
+One of the best things about living in a Francophone country is learning the language outside of your language school in Belgium; mostly, it’s slang.
 This is what makes the difference between navigating the basics of communication and actually integrating.
 The cherry on top is the ability to display your sense of humor with local flavor.

 In every language, idioms and expressions can be so odd that they sound ridiculous to a non-native.
 French is no different.
 Let’s get the giggles out of the way so you can use these fabulous French slang expressions in everyday conversations.